chillipeppersalt/chillipeppersalt.github.io/about.md

 ---

 <p class="message">
+This is a project about **content centric web-technologies** which helps content-editor to focus on content rather than on designing it .
+This will help in enchancement of matter as required time will be given to the content .Then it is build using TravisCI for deployment .It is used to build & test software project hosted on github.

 Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).